IsardVDI now works out of the box with docker & docker-compose

 That's all, just connect to https://

-Note: If you do the wizard connecting through localhost or 127.0.0.1 the viewer hostname in isard-hypervisor will be set to that and no one will be able to open viewers.
-Refer to troubleshoot incorrect viewer hostname.
+Note: If you connect with your browser to the wizard through localhost or 127.0.0.1 the viewer hostname in isard-hypervisor will be set to that IP and no one will be able to open viewers from other computers.
+Refer to troubleshoot incorrect viewer hostname to modify the viewer IP.

 IsardVDI will create following paths on your system and map it inside hypervisor and app containers: